damonyoungcc/english-interview/README.md

 My responsibility:
-Led the team to develop the system make sure we delivered features on time. worked closely with the product and backend teams to confirm requirements reviewed code, ensure develop quality in the long term.
+Led the team to develop the system make sure we delivered features on time. worked closely with the product and backend teams to confirm requirements reviewed code, make sure code quality in the long term.
 ```

 ### 4. 你们的主要技术栈是